 When teams are remote and distributed, it can be easy to fall into a pattern of Zoom meeting after Zoom meeting after Zoom meeting — or the exact opposite: a pattern of isolation and non-communication.
 When creating a remote workspace, another important consideration is your communication cadence, including remote social events to help avoid those feelings of isolation.

-While meetings can help remote teams save time by connecting in real-time, it's also crucial to allow for asynchronous communication through email and a chat platform like Slack.
+While meetings can help remote teams save time by connecting in real-time, it's also crucial to allow for async communication via email or Slack.
 This can help reduce meeting fatigue, and is necessary since not all communication needs to happen instantly or in real-time.Learn more about Superhuman for Business

 How company values and culture contribute to an ideal work environment

 There can be no understating the effect that your company's values and culture can have on creating a positive work environment.
 Part of creating an ideal workplace is fostering a positive workplace culture, and then bridging the gap between these intangible characteristics and your work atmosphere, whether it's in-person, remote, or both.